S Club Allstars: History

 On 1 December 2017, the group announced on This Morning that the trio would release its first single, "Family", on 11 December.
 On 18 August 2019, during a performance in Falmouth, Cornwall, Spearritt joined S Club 3 for a special one-off performance.
 On 6 August 2020, O'Meara announced online that she had left the group to focus on her second solo album.
 British singer Amelia Lily was considered to replace her, but McIntosh and Barrett decided to stay as a duo and renamed the project as S Club Live.
 In December 2021, Stacey Franks joined the group, having previously been a member of S Club 8 (originally S Club Juniors) and they were renamed "S Club Allstars".
+The final performance as S Club Allstars (until the 2023 S Club reunion) happened on 23 December 2022 at the Theatre Royal & Royal Concert Hall in Nottingham.
+There was to be one last performance as the duo of Tina and Bradley under the name S Club Live at Flashback Fridays at the Wyld Nightclub on the Isle of Wight on 17 February 2023 but only Bradley did the set.

+On 13 February 2023, S Club 7 announced that they would reunite for a two-week 25th-anniversary tour that October.
+On 6 April, Cattermole died of natural causes at the age of 46.
+His bandmates said they were "truly devastated".
+On 14 May, the group announced they had changed their name to S Club and that Spearritt would not join them on their coming tour.